meain/esa/README.md

 The `--ask` flag allows you to specify the level of confirmation required before executing commands.
 The available options are:

 -   `none`: No confirmation is required.
--   `destructive`: Confirmation is required for commands marked as non-safe.
+-   `unsafe`: Confirmation is required for commands marked as non-safe.
 -   `all`: Confirmation is required for all commands.

 ### Safe Property

-The `safe` property in the function configuration determines whether a command is considered safe or potentially destructive.
-If `safe` is set to `true`, the command will be executed without confirmation when the `--ask` level is set to `destructive`.
+The `safe` property in the function configuration determines whether a command is considered safe or potentially unsafe.
+If `safe` is set to `true`, the command will be executed without confirmation when the `--ask` level is set to `unsafe`.
 If `safe` is set to `false` or not specified, confirmation will be required.

 The capabilities of your assistant are easily extendable by adding more functions to the config file.